 It's also not a contradiction to be agender and gay.
 Or nonbinary and gay, etc.

-Anyone who is gay, even a non-trans person, can feel disconnected from their assigned gender and may 'seem trans' as part of their gender-non-conforming expression.
-They're still gay.
+Anyone, even a non-trans person, can feel disconnected from their assigned gender and may 'seem trans' as part of their gender-non-conforming expression.
+They're still cis if they say they are.
 It's not a contradiction, and the same applies to bi and pan people, etc.

 Human variation is infinite.